 However, some features come at an added premium.
 In particular, you can expect to pay a few extra bucks to use their proprietary website builder or host a WordPress site.

 Certain top level domains also come at an added premium, and there are additional costs for renewing your domain.
 This isn’t the end of the world, but it’s certainly something to take into account.

-In light of this, HostGator might just be your best option if you’re looking to transfer an existing website to a cheaper host without sacrificing performance.
+In light of this, HostGator might be your best option if you’re looking to transfer an existing website to a cheaper hosting provider without sacrificing performance.

 iPage is one of the cheapest web hosting services on the market.
 Again though, price isn’t always an indicator of quality.
 Often it just means that the service is targeting a specific market segment.

 The target here seems to be small businesses who want an easy to manage website which simply works.
 Thing local restaurants or brick and mortar shop and you’ll be on the right track.

 As far as creating a site, you can start from one of over a hundred templates, and do some basic customisation within iPage’s own website builder.

 These are all mobile optimized and include a couple of choices of different content management systems.
 However, the catch is that you’re limited to six pages.

 If that’s enough for you, you’ll be rewarded with free eCommerce functionality, including shopping carts and PayPal integration as standard.
 This has the potential to save you quite a lot of money.

 In terms of performance, little is lost at this low price point.
 You can expect unlimited bandwidth and storage as standard, as well as free email addresses and SSL certificates.